 Scootering All Over the Island

-My favourite day of my week on Koh Lanta ended up being the last day that I spent on the island.
-I hired a scooter for the whole day, cruising along roads bordered with long grass and fragrant flowers, through small settlements where locals and tourists mingled, and through lush green jungle.
+My favorite day of my week on Koh Lanta ended up being the last day that I spent on the island.
+I hired a scooter for the whole day, cruising along roads bordered with long grass and fragrant flowers, through small settlements where locals and tourists mingled, and through the lush green jungle.

-Finally I saw what the fuss was all about with Koh Lanta and I was so glad that I stayed to uncover its charms.
+Finally, I saw what the fuss was all about with Koh Lanta and I was so glad that I stayed to uncover its charms.
 Scootering around Koh Lanta was definitely one of my Koh Lanta Highlights, and it allowed me to see so much more of the island.

 Relaxing in Peaceful Kantiang Bay